-My name is Andrey Mokhov, I am a Senior Lecturer in Computer Engineering at Newcastle University, UK.
+My name is Andrey Mokhov, I am a software engineer at Jane Street London, and a visiting fellow at Newcastle University, UK.
 My research interests are in applying abstract mathematics and functional programming to solving large-scale engineering problems.

 During my PhD study (2005-2009) I worked on asynchronous circuits and concurrent systems in general.
 I developed Conditional Partial Order Graphs to model the behaviour of concurrent systems by decomposing them into simple, well-understood parts.
 This modelling approach is now part of Workcraft, an open-source software toolkit for the design, verification and synthesis of asynchronous circuits.